mtfaye/xplorer/README.md

-# Xplorer is a data profiling tool that can help developers automate some repetitive data exploration.
+# Xplorer is a data profiling tool that can help developers automate some repetitive data exploration tasks.
 v 0.01 alpha.

 This alpha version of the app reads only CSV files with "|" seperator and headers.